 This section describes the physical infrastructure of Latinx/é arts organizations, including office and venue locations, ownership status of facilities, and access to facilities made available to artists or the public.
 Given the centrality of place to cultural practice, especially in historically marginalized communities, this portion of the survey is critical for understanding how Latinx/é organizations operate and engage their communities.
 Many operate without permanent spaces or rely on partnerships for access to facilities, which can affect their stability and long-term sustainability.
 Survey findings around space reflect a growing awareness that physical infrastructure is a key equity issue in the arts ecosystem.

-Ownership of Facilities
+Ownership & Location of Facilities

 Over half of organizations (56%) reported renting their office space and/or facilities, while fewer than one-fifth (19%) owned them (Figure XX).
 Organizations also shared what types of spaces, if any, they make available for different groups within their communities (Figure XX).